 You can contribute to the gathering of important safety data by enrolling in the V-safe, a smartphone-based program that checks in with you to help track your side effects post-vaccination.

-Do I need both doses for the vaccine to be effective?
+Do I need two doses for the vaccine to be effective?

-Yes.
-Both the Moderna and Pfizer vaccines require two doses of the vaccine to have full effect.
+For those receiving the Moderna or Pfizer vaccines—yes—two doses of the vaccine are required to have full effect.
 Dr. O’Connor explained that the first shot is considered a primer and the subsequent shot is a booster.
 Both doses include the same active ingredients, but a primer without a booster will not be as effective.

 What to do after your vaccine